Part of the complete guide to understanding addiction

 B. Environment

 On a related note, our environments also influence our addiction risk.
-Children and teens experiencing parental neglect or abuse are at a higher risk of using drugs to cope.
+Children and teens experiencing parental neglect or abuse are at a higher risk of using drugs to cope with the lack of their reality.
 Peer pressure can also result in addiction.

 C. Age at First Use